zhanzhenzhen/futurescript/README.md

 npm install -g futurescript
 ```

-We recommend your Node.js version be 5.0 or higher.
-The CLI may work on 0.12.x or 4.x, but not tested.
+The `fus` command works on Node.js 4.0 or higher.
+(We recommend Node.js 5.0 or higher.)

+The generated JS, after "Babeled", works on any JS environment that supports ECMAScript 5th, including browser and Node.js old versions.

 ```bash
 fus (compile | c) [--map] <file-or-directory> [<target-file-or-directory>]